Deaf actor Troy Kotsur makes history with SAG nomination for "CODA" - ExBulletin

 “I hope the recognition this beautiful film receives can serve as a reminder of how funny, complex and powerful deaf voices can be, and that stories with actors who happen to be deaf can be mainstream stories,” said Kotsur in the press release. .

-“CODA,” whose title means “Child of Deaf Adults,” was a 2021 Sundance Film Festival hit and is considered a major nominee for the awards.
-It debuted on Apple TV + last summer and was widely acclaimed by critics – and deaf viewers – for its portrayal of deaf characters by deaf actors.
+“CODA”, whose title means “child of deaf adults”, was a 2021 Sundance Film Festival success and is considered a major candidate for the awards.
+It debuted on Apple TV + last summer and was widely acclaimed by critics – and deaf viewers – for its representation of deaf characters by deaf actors.
 Director Sin Heder, who hears, told CNN in 2021 that she involved Deaf collaborators at every stage of production to make sure the film was as authentic and responsible as possible.

 Kotsur plays Frank Rossi, father of teenage protagonist Ruby (Emilia Jones).
 Frank is deaf, as are his wife, Jackie, (Oscar winner Marlee Matlin) and their son (Daniel Durant) – Ruby is the only hearing member of their family.
-Although the film portrays Frank’s challenges in communicating with other members of his small-town Massachusetts fishing community, he has never acted as a victim or a pitiful character – rather he is a self-employed worker who matters a lot. less on her hearing daughter than she. think.
+Although the film portrays Frank’s challenges in communicating with other members of his fishing community in small town Massachusetts, he never played the role of a victim or a pitiful character.
+Rather, he is an independent worker who relies much less on his hearing daughter than she thinks. .

 Sources